Disney Imaginations 2016: Monster Recruitment Rally

 The project was conceived by the California State University, Fullerton Team and created for the 2016 Walt Disney Imagineering’s Imaginations Design Competition.
 This project is the sole property of Walt Disney Imagineering and all rights to use these ideas are exclusive to Walt Disney Imagineering.
 The competition is a way for students and recent graduates to showcase their talents and for Walt Disney Imagineering to identify new talent

 Monsters University and Monster Inc. have teamed up to recruit new young monsters to try their hand at becoming scarers.
-The CDA has volunteered to do security, because Roz is using the event to confirm her suspicion that humans aren't actually toxic.
-So once guests enter the event, they can make masks to blend in with the other monsters.
-But it's okay if they don't either, because the monsters compliment them on their wonderfully realistic human disguises, associating it with Monster's Inc R&D. Guests can explore the Scarefloor and the use doors to visit the campus of Monsters University, and meet other monsters, including some exclusive to this event that are similar to the monsters in their local folklore.
+Guests can explore the Scarefloor and the use doors to visit the campus of Monsters University, and meet other monsters, including some exclusive to this event that are similar to the monsters in the guests' local folklore.
 One of the main features is the Scare Games.
-Guests register their party as a team and participate in Scare Games which then award them points.
-Guests then redeem their point for prizes.
+Guests register their party as a team and play each game to win points.
+Guests then redeem their points for prizes.
 Don't forget to visit the Abominable Snowman, whose door is accidentally left out!
 He's got delicious snowcones (in flavors other than lemon)!

 I was the Team Leader for this project, and did illustrations, concept design, brainstorming and concept development.
 Some of the thumbnails, process, and illustrations (with notes) I worked on here: